MehrdadJalali-AI/BlackHole/README.md

 ## Overview

 The Black Hole Strategy is part of the MOFGalaxyNet initiative, aimed at optimizing the characterization of Metal-Organic Frameworks (MOFs) using advanced computational methods.
 This strategy employs graph sparsification techniques and inverse link prediction to reduce the complexity of computational models while preserving essential structural features.
+The methods applied on MOFGalaxyNet as our previous project.

 ## Features